JUD210/ALL_Codes/README.md

 ! : New Feature of a Language
 ex) !
 F Strings.py

-!! : Quick Peek of a Language
+!! : Remind & Review!
 ex) !!
+Logic Gate (IS-A, HAS-A Relationship).py

+!!! : Quick Peek of a Language ex) !!!
 RegEx Quick Reference
-ex) !!

 ~ : Ignored from git because the file is on edit. ex) ~ Overriding.py